Rohit5688/playwright-bdd-runner/README.md

 - **Precise Example Execution:**
   When you run a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples), thanks to line-number-based execution.

+- **Refresh BDD Tests:**
+  Use the `Refresh BDD Tests` command from the Command Palette or context menu to manually reload and rediscover all feature files and scenarios.

 - **Custom Commands:**
   - Run all tests
   - Run individual scenarios